Kalyanbabuallamudi/dsa-pathfinding-visualizer/README.md

 ## Acknowledgments

-- The project is inspired by the need to visually demonstrate pathfinding algorithms and help learners understand the algorithmic process better.
+- The project is inspired by the need to visually demonstrate path finding algorithms and help learners understand the algorithmic process better.
 - Special thanks to the open-source libraries and resources used in this project.